 Essential and Natural Oils

 The Sagitto system is ideal for the measurement of essential oils, and natural oils used for both cosmetic and food products.
 Accurate machine learning models can be built to rapidly quantify specific components in oils, using reference data created from conventional chemistry methods.
-In addition, samples can also be analysed for anomalies - instances where an individual sample differs from usual samples of that type.
+In addition, samples can also be analysed for authenticity - instances where an individual sample differs from usual samples of that type, because of accidental or deliberate adulteration.

 Manuka flowers and leaves © wikipedia user gerald.w Copyrighted free use

-This model measures the percentage of Manuka beta triketones in Manuka oil, using near-infrared (NIR) spectroscopy (900nm-1700nm).
+This* model measures the percentage of Manuka beta triketones in Manuka essential oil.
 Oil extracted from Manuka plants harvested from the East Cape of New Zealand is high in natural β-triketones.
 The Sagitto system provides NZ Manuka Bioactives with a rapid and accurate way of grading their oils, and has become an integral part of ensuring that their oils comply with the MβTK™ grading system.

 There are many different Lavandula cultivars - each with its own fragrance profile and chemical composition.
 These differences are, of course, evident when the oils are analysed using gas chromatography.
 They are also reflected in their NIR absorbance spectra.